zonca/zonca-blog/_posts/2020-09-15-how-to-share-jupyter-notebooks.md

 content, you can drag your `ipynb` file from your File Manager into the text-area and it will paste its content into the area, then you can click on "Create a public gist" button and it will be uploaded and rendered automatically.
+If you don't want the `gist` to appear under `gist.github.com/yourusername` and not be findable on Google, select "Create a private gist" instead.
 You can also upload multiple notebooks to the same `gist`.

 The good thing is that behind this interface there is an actual `git` repository,